Syed Ali Geelani Epitome Of Kashmir Freedom Struggle: Speakers - UrduPoint

 Syed Ali Geelani Epitome Of Kashmir Freedom Struggle: Speakers

-This was the consensus of the speakers at the 'Special Reference to commemorate the struggles of the great Kashmiri Leader Syed Ali Gillani' organized by Sustainable Development Policy Institute (SDPI).
+This was the consensus of the speakers at the 'Special Reference to commemorate the struggles of the great Kashmiri Leader Syed Ali Geelani' organized by Sustainable Development Policy Institute (SDPI).

-Chairperson Peace and Culture Organization, Ms Mushaal Mullick, asserted that Syed Ali Geelani exhibited the same level of resistance from the start of his political life to his last breath.
-She said that we would take the message of Syed Gilani forward.
+Chairperson Peace and Culture Organization, Mushaal Mullick, asserted that Syed Ali Geelani exhibited the same level of resistance from the start of his political life to his last breath.
+She said that we would take the message of Syed Geelani forward.

 "Even after his death, the occupational forces are afraid of him in Illegally Indian Occupied Jammu and Kashmir (IIOJK) and they have deprived the people of bidding him a final farewell," she added.

-Altaf Hussain Wani, Director Program, Kashmiri Institute of International Relations (PIIR), said that Syed Ali Gilani faced all kinds of oppression with courage and bravery.
+Altaf Hussain Wani, Director Program, Kashmiri Institute of International Relations (PIIR), said that Syed Ali Geelani faced all kinds of oppression with courage and bravery.

-The life of Gilani Sahab would be a great source of inspiration for future generations in standing against the injustices and subjugation of the nations, he added.
+The life of Geelani would be a great source of inspiration for future generations in standing against the injustices and subjugation of the nations, he added.

-Dr Abid Suleri, Executive Director, SDPI, said that Syed Ali Gilani lived as a hero and died as a martyr.
+Dr Abid Suleri, Executive Director, SDPI, said that Syed Ali Geelani lived as a hero and died as a martyr.

 Geelani always remained steadfast on his principles and never made any compromises on his stance, therefore, he faced the wrath of the Indian government throughout his life, he added.